Niagara Falls: Characteristics

 The water flow is halved at night and during the low tourist season in winter months, and only attains a minimum flow of 1400 m3/s.
-Water diversion is regulated by the 1950 Niagara Treaty and is administered by the International Niagara Board of Control.
+Water diversion is regulated by the Niagara River Treaty (1950) and is administered by the International Niagara Board of Control.
 The verdant green color of the water flowing over Niagara Falls is a byproduct of the estimated 60 tonnes/minute of dissolved salts and rock flour (very finely ground rock) generated by the erosive force of the Niagara River.

 The Niagara River is an important bird area due to its impact on Bonaparte's gulls, ring-billed gulls, and herring gulls.
 Approximately 100,000 seagulls winter in the region, with it being common to spot 20,000 to 30,000 individuals daily between November and January.
 The river and waterfalls appeal to the birds due to their position on migratory routes, foraging potential, and unlikeliness to freeze over compared to other bodies of water.